 Update – I wrote this post a few years ago now, and the TT meter is no longer the only kid on the block – although it’s still a great choice.
-To see a new video round-up of some currently available dynamic range meters, click here.
+To see a new video round-up of some currently available loudness meters, click here.

 Loudness has always been an important topic in mixing, and especially mastering – never more so than today.

 Knowing how loud is too loud has always been difficult.
 I’ve written before about how we hear loudness, and different software solutions for measuring loudness - but now, everything has been made far easier.

 Recently a new tool has been released, purpose-designed for measuring the loudness of music.
 You can now see at a glance how ‘loud’ your mix is, make informed decisions about compression and limiting, and choose to make your recordings punchy, loud and competitive.

 And best of all – it’s free. (*)